steffy-lo/rhizone/README.md

 Sends back the deleted thread object as a response.

 - GET /threads
+Retrieves a thread with the provided thread id (from url) or all the threads if no thread id is provided.
+Request url format: '/threads/?id=<thread id>'

 - GET /replies
 Retrieves the threads (as a list) that are replies to the given list of thread ids passed in as a string argument separated by commas from the url.